 |Nux Muscata||Nutmeg||Nutmeg||Myristica fragrans||–|

 I added rose oil to the coconut oil and heated it until it started to smoke.
-Fats and oils don’t truly boil, but at the smoke point it seems to.
+Fats and oils don’t truly boil, but at the smoke point they seem to.

 By this point the cerotum has lost any trace of rose scent, so these three ingredients are added for their fragrance